-Affordable, professional mixing and mastering with pro level software in a well treated room.
+Affordable, professional mixing and mastering with high end software in a sound treated room.

 Graduated from Pacific Audio Visual Institute in 2013 (Audio Engineering and Production).

 Pro level mixing and mastering services for any type of music, produce/edit podcasts, conferences, post production and voiceover work.

 ❖Audio Post Production

 ❖Sound Effects Design

 ❖Ozone 8 Advanced Mastering Suite